Azure-Samples/ms-identity-dotnet-adfs-to-aad/README.md

 By following the tutorial chapters in this code sample, you progress through the following scenarios:

-- Start by integrating a sample web application that uses the [SAML](https://docs.microsoft.com/azure/active-directory/develop/single-sign-on-saml-protocol) protocol with an AD FS instance.
+- We start by integrating the provided sample web application with an AD FS instance.
+This web app uses the [SAML](https://docs.microsoft.com/azure/active-directory/develop/single-sign-on-saml-protocol) protocol for it authentication setup.
-- Next, migrate the application to an Azure AD tenant.
+- Next, we'd migrate this application to an Azure AD tenant.
-- Finally, we guide you through changing the authentication protocol from SAML to [OAuth 2.0 and OpenID Connect](https://docs.microsoft.com/azure/active-directory/develop/active-directory-v2-protocols) so you can to reap the benefits of accessing rich APIs like [Microsoft Graph](https://docs.microsoft.com/graph/overview) and the [Azure REST API](https://docs.microsoft.com/rest/api/azure/).
+- Finally, we also provide instructions as how to change the authentication protocol from SAML to [OAuth 2.0 and OpenID Connect](https://docs.microsoft.com/azure/active-directory/develop/active-directory-v2-protocols).
+This change allows you to reap the benefits of accessing rich APIs like [Microsoft Graph](https://docs.microsoft.com/graph/overview) and the [Azure REST API](https://docs.microsoft.com/rest/api/azure/) amongst others.

-Also covered are the following topics as they might play a part in your migration:
+We have also covered the following topics in some detail as they might play a big part in your app migration work:

 - Configuring [Azure AD Connect sync](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-sync-whatis).
 - Migrating [Directory Extensions](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-sync-feature-directory-extensions) to Azure AD.